MicrosoftDocs/xamarin-docs/docs/essentials/file-system-helpers.md

 using Xamarin.Essentials;
 ```

 To get the application's directory to store **cache data**.
-Cache data can be used for any data that needs to persist longer than temporary data, but should not be data that is required to properly operate.
+Cache data can be used for any data that needs to persist longer than temporary data, but should not be data that is required to properly operate, as the OS dictates when this storage is cleared.

 ```csharp
 var cacheDir = FileSystem.CacheDirectory;